Click on thumbnail images to enlarge

 Natural Hybrid.
 Large arching shrub or can be grown as a short climber.
 Flowers are large,single white blushed pink on edges.
 The petals are unusually soft and delicate for a single rose.
 A very lovely sight in full flower.
 Available now.

 Originally used as a root stock in NZ so can often be found in abandoned gardens where the grafted plant has died and been overtaken by the rootstock.
 This rose is certainly worth garden merit, it is believed to be a cross between multiflora and gallica and certainly takes the best traits from both…inherited the thornless nature of multiflora and the flower form and perfume from the gallica.
 Also it’s willingness to sucker!
-Makes a wonderful hedge.
-Available now
+Makes a wonderful hedge. sold out , available soon

 No guarantees here, but this rose is certainly a cross between Banksia and Laevigata.
 A medium climber with very double white flowers appearing at the same time as these 2 species.
 Laevigata type thorns, Banksia type leaves.
 Available now